The K\"ahler-Ricci soliton on bounded pseudoconvex domains: Two K ahler metrics on strictly pseudoconvex domains

-Note that $\det \left(\rho_{k \bar{l}}\right)\left(-\rho+|d \rho|^2\right)$ is a positive $C^{k-2}$ function defined on $\overline{\Omega}$.
+Note that $\det \left(\rho_{k \bar{l}}\right)\left(-\rho+|d \rho|^2\right)$ is a positive $C^{k-2}$ function defined on $\bar{\Omega}$.
 It can be computed that

 is a tensor whose norm tends to $0$ near the boundary, so the Ricci curvature asymptotically tends to $-(n+1)$.
+Assume $\omega_\rho$ is a K\"ahler-Ricci soliton endowed with a real holomorphic vector field, it follows from \cite{ivey1996local}, $g_\rho$ is real-analytic and hence $F$ is real-analytic.
+Then by the same argument as in the proof of Lemma \ref{lem:BKRS-BKE}, the local potential of $\mathcal{L}_X \omega_\rho$ coincides with $F$ up to the addition of a pluriharmonic function.
+And we can extend the local potential to a global one and conclude $g_\rho$ is a gradient K\"ahler-Ricci soliton.
 Therefore, we have the following: \begin{corollary} Let $\Omega$ be a bounded strictly pseudoconvex domain in $\mathbb{C}^n$ with $C^k$-boundary for $k\geq 5$ and let $g_\rho$ be the complete K\"ahler metric defined above.
 Suppose that $g_\rho$ is a K\"ahler-Ricci soliton, then $g_{\rho}$ is the unique K\"ahler-Einstein metric on strictly pseudoconvex domains constructed by Cheng-Yau. \end{corollary}